HamidAkhtar00/js_task/README.md

 ## Task of js

 ### This Task from Netbots
 #### Netbots is the Tech industry and Software House and Also a tech training center.
-It Offer different Courses like Web-development, App-development, Digital Marketing, Graphic Designing and Other.I enrolled in Web Develpment Course (MERN) Stack
+It Offer different Courses such as Web-development, App-development, Digital Marketing, Graphic Designing and Other.I enrolled in Web Develpment Course (MERN) Stack

 ##### Netbots is Located at Skardu, Northern Area of Pakistan.